eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

-While regularized regression has empirically been found to be more resilient to outliers, it comes at a cost: the regression coefficients lose their nice interpretation of "the effect on the regressand of increasing this regressor by one unit".
-Indeed, regularization can be thought of as telling the universe: "I don't care about interpreting the regression coefficients, so long as I get a reasonable fit that is robust to overfitting".
+While regularized regression has empirically been found to be more resilient to outliers, it comes at a cost: the regression coefficients lose their nice interpretation of “the effect on the regressand of increasing this regressor by one unit”.
+Indeed, regularization can be thought of as telling the universe: “I don't care about interpreting the regression coefficients, so long as I get a reasonable fit that is robust to overfitting”.
 For this reason, regularization is usually used for prediction problems, and not for inference.

 An alternative solution would be to apply some pre-processing to our data: for example, some anomaly detection on our data points could remove outliers from the consideration of our linear regression.
-However, this method also comes with its own problems - what if it removes the wrong points?
+However, this method also comes with its own problems — what if it removes the wrong points?
 It has the potential to really mess up our model if it did.

 The main takeaway, then, is that _outliers kinda just suck_.

 ### Collinearity

-Collinearity a problem that comes and goes - sometimes it's there, othertimes not, and it's better to always pretend it's there than it is to risk forgetting about it.
+Collinearity a problem that comes and goes — sometimes it's there, othertimes not, and it's better to always pretend it's there than it is to risk forgetting about it.